Turn hour-long meetings into 3-minute recaps your team will actually watch

 2 minutes

-ngram cuts the filler, highlights decisions and action items, and adds captions.
-Review the storyboard, reorder sections, or approve as-is before rendering.
+ngram cuts the filler, highlights decisions and action items with on-screen callouts, and applies captions.
+Review the storyboard, reorder sections, drop anything that doesn't belong in the recap, then approve.

 3